TerribleBrad/Wind-of-Kine/README.md

 ## Contact

-While I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack), I would advise checking out my own [Discord](https://discord.gg/JK3V6GwqfM) .**DO NOT DM ME ON DISCORD.
+While I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack), feel free to check out my own [Discord](https://discord.gg/JK3V6GwqfM). **DO NOT DM ME ON DISCORD.
 I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS**.

 ## Changelog